Creedence Clearwater Revival: Legal rights

 CCR's catalog of songs has frequently been used or referenced in popular culture, partly because John Fogerty signed away legal control of his old recordings to the band's record label, Fantasy Records.
-In an NPR interview, Fogerty objected to what he regarded as a misuse of his music:
+In an NPR interview, John objected to what he regarded as a misuse of his music:

 Folks will remember Forrest Gump and that was a great movie, but they don't remember all the really poor movies that Fantasy Records stuck Creedence music into: car commercials, tire commercials.
 I'm remembering a paint thinner ad at one point, the song "Who'll Stop the Rain."
 Oh, boy.
 That's clever, isn't it?

 Of particular interest was the use of his protest song "Fortunate Son" in a blue jeans commercial.
-In this case, the advertiser eventually stopped using the song, as Fogerty related in a later interview:
+In this case, the advertiser soon after stopped using the song, as Fogerty related in a later interview:

 Yes, the people that owned Fantasy Records also owned all my early songs, and they would do all kinds of stuff I really hated in a commercial way with my songs.
 Then one day somebody from the L.A.
 Times actually bothered to call me up and ask me how I felt, and I finally had a chance to talk about it.
 And I said I'm very much against my song being used to sell pants.
 So my position got stated very well in the newspaper, and lo and behold, Wrangler to their credit said, "Wow, even though we made our agreement with the publisher, the owner of the song, we can see now that John Fogerty really hates the idea," so they stopped doing it.

-On 13 January 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a 50-year legal battle.
-Fogerty bought a majority stake in the rights to the band's catalogue from Concord Records, which has owned the rights since 2004.
+On January 13, 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a 50-year legal battle.
+He bought a majority stake in the rights to the band's catalogue from Concord Records, which has owned the rights since 2004.

 Legacy

-Rolling Stone ranked CCR 82nd on its 100 Greatest Artists of All Time.
+Rolling Stone ranked Creedence Clearwater Revival 82nd on its 100 Greatest Artists of All Time.

 In 2003, Rolling Stones 500 Greatest Albums of All Time list included Green River at number 95, Cosmo's Factory at number 265, and Willy and the Poor Boys at number 392.
 The following year, on their 500 Greatest Songs of All Time list, Rolling Stone included "Fortunate Son" at number 99, "Proud Mary" at number 155, "Who'll Stop the Rain" at number 188, and "Bad Moon Rising" at number 355.

 "Fortunate Son" was added to the Library of Congress' National Recording Registry list of sound recordings that "are culturally, historically, or aesthetically important" in 2013.